Old Hall Junior School

 We would just like to remind parents that we do not generally authorise holidays taken in term-time.
 It is only in exceptional circumstances that holidays in term-time would be approved.
 If you are planning to take your child on holiday, you need to fill in a leave of absence request form at least 14 days before the holiday starts.
 You will then receive a response informing you of whether your request has been accepted.
 If your request for leave of absence has not been authorised and you take your child out of school during term-time, you may be subject to a fixed penalty notice issued by Derbyshire County Council.

-Please request leave of absence forms from the school office via ParentMail or click here to download one.
+Please request leave of absence forms from the school office.

 Consent for Administering Medicines